-Verkada Command has the ability to integrate with ADFS (amongst other IDPs) to allow your users to log in using their existing Active Directory credentials.
+Verkada Command has the ability to integrate with ADFS to allow your users to log in using their existing Active Directory credentials.

-SAML is the language that allows ADFS to securely communicate to Verkada Command whether or not a user should be granted access to your organization.
-Please note that SAML does not add or invite users to your organization; it simply allows those users who are already invited to your organization to log in with their AD credentials, rather than with a username and password managed by Verkada.
+SAML is the language that allows ADFS to communicate to Verkada Command to securely grant your users access to your organization.
+Please note that SAML does not add or invite users to your organization; it simply allows those users who are already provisioned to log in with their AD credentials, rather than with a username and password managed by Verkada.
 If you are interested in syncing domain users and groups to Command, please see more information about SCIM.

 Please follow the steps in this article to generate your organization's clientID.
 The client ID is case-sensitive.

 Step 2: Click Action > Add Relying Party Trust

 Step 4: Select Enter data about the relying party manually

 Step 5: The Display name can be anything

 Step 7: Select Enable support for the SAML 2.0 WebSSO protocol and enter https://vauth.command.verkada.com/saml/sso/clientID into the Relying party SAML 2.0 SSO service URL field, replacing clientID with the Client ID that was generated